siderolabs/talos/website/content/v1.12/reference/cli.md

-      --config-patch-controlplanes stringArray   patch generated machineconfigs (applied to 'controlplane' type) --config-patch-workers stringArray         patch generated machineconfigs (applied to 'worker' type) --controlplanes int                        the number of controlplanes to create (default 1) --cpus-controlplanes string                the share of CPUs as fraction (each control plane/VM) (default "2.0") --cpus-workers string                      the share of CPUs as fraction (each worker/VM) (default "2.0") --disks strings                            list of disks to create in format "<driver1>:<size1>" (size is specified in megabytes) (disks after the first one are added only to worker machines) (default [virtio:10240,virtio:6144])
+      --config-patch-controlplanes stringArray   patch generated machineconfigs (applied to 'controlplane' type) --config-patch-workers stringArray         patch generated machineconfigs (applied to 'worker' type) --controlplanes int                        the number of controlplanes to create (default 1) --cpus-controlplanes string                the share of CPUs as fraction for each control plane/VM (default "2.0") --cpus-workers string                      the share of CPUs as fraction for each worker/VM (default "2.0") --disks strings                            list of disks to create in format "<driver1>:<size1>" (disks after the first one are added only to worker machines) (default [virtio:10GB,virtio:6GB])
   -h, --help                                     help for qemu
-      --image-factory-url string                 image factory url (default "https://factory.talos.dev/") --kubernetes-version string                desired kubernetes version to run (default "1.34.0-rc.2") --memory-controlplanes int                 the limit on memory usage in MB (each control plane/VM) (default 2048) --memory-workers int                       the limit on memory usage in MB (each worker/VM) (default 2048) --schematic-id string                      image factory schematic id (defaults to an empty schematic) --talos-version string                     the desired talos version (default "latest") --talosconfig-destination string           The location to save the generated Talos configuration file to.
+      --image-factory-url string                 image factory url (default "https://factory.talos.dev/") --kubernetes-version string                desired kubernetes version to run (default "1.34.0-rc.2") --memory-controlplanes string(mb,gb)       the limit on memory usage for each control plane/VM (default 2.0GiB) --memory-workers string(mb,gb)             the limit on memory usage for each worker/VM (default 2.0GiB) --schematic-id string                      image factory schematic id (defaults to an empty schematic) --talos-version string                     the desired talos version (default "latest") --talosconfig-destination string           The location to save the generated Talos configuration file to.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.